 Eating Space Pilot 2017

-Following an evaluation of the Food and Drink pilot, the designated area in the Bill Bryson library will move to the E-den area on level 2.
-Cold food and lidded drinks will continue to be permitted in this area.
-Changes to the layout of Level 2 are likely to be undertaken during the summer vacation.
-A revised Food and drink policy will be published.
+Following an evaluation of the Food and Drink pilot, the designated area in the Bill Bryson library will move to the eDen on level 2 from 4 September 2017.
+Cold food and lidded drinks may be consumed in this area.
+Level 2 will be a group study area.
+The Food and Drink policy will be updated.

 Eating Space Pilot ends